Blog : By Phil Biggs

 HIGH LEVEL OR LOW-LEVEL CASE ENTRY HEIGHT

-Both high and low-level palletisers are similar in that they form each of
+Both high and low-level palletisers are similar in that they form each of layers of the pallet prior to positioning the layer on the pallet.

 The product is delivered via an infeed conveyor, turned to the correct orientation and conveyed forward to form a row.
 A completed row is then pushed into the layer forming zone, which can be a sliding plate, an opening apron or even a robot gripper head.